gamemanual0/gm0/source/docs/common-mechanisms/design-tradeoffs.rst

 We do recommend teams who have purchased the Tetrix kit to build it for educational purposes only - that is, to get familiarized with the parts and basic building principles using a :term:`channel-based <Channel>` kit.
 However, we do not advise that teams use that pushbot at a competition due to its many flaws.

-1. The pushbot is powered by 2 motors, and as stated above, there isn’t a reason to stay with 2 motors on drivetrain.
+1. The pushbot is powered by 2 motors, and as stated above, there isn't a reason to stay with 2 motors on drivetrain.
 2. The pushbot has poor top speed and turning ability, given that the gear ratio (40:1 on 4 inch wheels) is half the speed that many teams use.
 3. It is not advisable to use direct drive.